oosquare/OI-Codes/README.md

 # OI-Codes
-Justin Chen's all accepted codes of each OJs.
+Justin Chen's coding environment and all accepted codes of each OJs.